Youth football in China

-Chinese youth can play football through three systems: the school system, the National Youth Football Training Centre, and the professional system.
+China has three systems through which youth can participate in organised football: the school system, the National Youth Football Training Centre, and the professional system.

 Historically, youth football in China began its modern rise in the early 1980s under Deng Xiaoping, but this excitement died down before the end of the decade.
-More recently, youth football has seen another boom under Xi Jinping, especially with the 2015 Football Reform Plan.
+Youth football has recently seen another boom under Xi Jinping, especially with the 2015 Football Reform Plan.

 History

 Ancient

 The ancient game of cuju was played by both adults and children.

 Start of modern rise (c.
 1980 - 2012)

 Chinese youth football rose to political prominence under the leadership of Deng Xiaoping, who pursued an open door policy, which allowed for an increase in western influence within the country.
 Similarly, the introduction of the 5-day work week boosted football interest due to the ensuing activity gap.
-Officials saw the potential financial gains that were to be made from football, as a major international sport, and basic reform began in the 1980s.
-With respect to youth football, Deng began to push the importance of early education in January 1979, as he took control of the physical education commission.
+Officials saw the potential financial gains that were to be made from football as a major international sport, and basic reform began in the 1980s.
+Concerning youth football, Deng began to push the importance of early education in January 1979, as he took control of the physical education commission.
 The system was characterized by a traditional pyramid structure that featured specialized sports schools and professional teams but lacked sufficient grassroots initiatives.

 Throughout the 1980s, youth football in China saw a huge boom – but this was generally surface-level and short-lived.
-Initial successes were seen internationally but this was dampened following suspicion surrounding success in the 1985 FIFA World Youth Championship.
-The CFA did strict testing of the bone age of youth players and found an extortionate number of cases of age fraud within youth football.
+Initial successes were seen internationally, but this was dampened following suspicion surrounding success in the 1985 FIFA World Youth Championship.
+The CFA did strict testing of the bone age of youth players and found an excessive number of cases of age fraud within youth football.
 For example, 120 football players in Wuzhou alone had bone ages exceeding their claimed biological age.
-Within this time frame, the 5.19 had just taken place when 80,000 football fans rioted in Beijing over China's third loss in the World Cup qualification.
-Within the context of the one-child policy, poor social security and subpar education within sports schools, parents became increasingly hesitant to push their children into youth football as a result of the high elimination rate of professional football.
-Similarly, the initially ambitious U15 Jianlibao youth talent team, founded in 1992, was funded by the CFA to go to Brazil for training, but consequently received no training from Brazilian coaches or matches with other teams in their first two years, making the trip futile.
+Within this time frame, the 5.19 Incident had just taken place when 80,000 football fans rioted in Beijing over China's third loss in the World Cup qualification.
+Within the context of the one-child policy, poor social security, and subpar education within sports schools, parents became increasingly hesitant to push their children into youth football as a result of the high elimination rate of professional football.
+Similarly, the initially ambitious U15 Jianlibao youth talent team, founded in 1992, was funded by the CFA to go to Brazil for training but consequently received no training from Brazilian coaches or matches with other teams in their first two years, making the trip futile.

 Despite a spike in interest in the 1980s, the number of youth football players in China fell from 650,000 in 1995 to a mere 13,524 in 2008.